charleetrion/Web-Scraping/README.md

-# Web Scraping para Recolección de Datos con python
+# Web Scraping for Data Collection with Python

-Este proyecto es una herramienta de web scraping diseñada para recolectar datos de múltiples páginas web de manera automatizada.
-Utiliza Python junto con bibliotecas como `requests` y `BeautifulSoup` para extraer información específica de sitios web.
+This project is a web scraping tool designed to automatically collect data from multiple web pages.
+It uses Python along with libraries like `requests` and `BeautifulSoup` to extract specific information from websites.

-## Características principales
+## Key Features
-- Extracción de datos de múltiples páginas web.
+- Extract data from multiple web pages.
-- Soporte para personalización de selectores CSS según la estructura del sitio web.
+- Support for customizing CSS selectors based on the website structure.
-- Guardado de datos en archivos CSV para su posterior análisis.
+- Save data in CSV files for later analysis.
-- Fácil de usar y ampliable para nuevos sitios web.
+- Easy to use and extensible for new websites.

-## Requisitos
+## Requirements
-Para ejecutar este proyecto, necesitas tener instalado lo siguiente:
+To run this project, you need the following installed:
-- **Python 3.x**: El lenguaje de programación utilizado.
+- **Python 3.x**: The programming language used.
-- **Bibliotecas de Python**: Asegúrate de instalar las bibliotecas necesarias.
+- **Python Libraries**: Make sure you install the necessary libraries.

-### Instalación de dependencias
+### Installing Dependencies
-Instala las bibliotecas requeridas ejecutando el siguiente comando:
+Install the required libraries by running the following command:
 - pip install -r requirements.txt

-#### El archivo requirements.txt contiene las siguientes bibliotecas:
+#### The requirements.txt file contains the following libraries:
-- requests: Para realizar solicitudes HTTP y obtener el contenido de las páginas web.
+- requests: For making HTTP requests and fetching web page content.
-- beautifulsoup4: Para analizar el contenido HTML y extraer datos.
+- beautifulsoup4: For parsing HTML content and extracting data.
-- csv: Para guardar los datos recolectados en archivos CSV.
+- csv: For saving collected data to CSV files.